neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Settings-Api.md

 # The list action
-Lists all settings within a scope.
+The list action returns all settings or the settings within a scope if one is given.

 #### Arguments
 | Arguments | Type | Default | Required | Description |